Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

         1. In the Azure resource choose the AKS Cluster,
         1. In the Azure Storage account choose the storage account created with the bicep file earlier.
     1. Click Attach to enter Snapshot Debugging mode
     1. Wait for all the modules to load (about 45 seconds).
-The Module window is found under Debug -> Windows -> Modules
+The Module window is found under Debug -> Windows -> Modules.
+The Start Collection button will not enable until these are loaded.
 1. Set a Snapshot Point
     1. Open the Code and Set a Snapshot Point like you would a breakpoint, Suggested line ~25 to inspect the GUID printed to the console
     1. Click Start Collection